tensorlakeai/indexify/docs/docs/getting_started.md

 - Learn more about PDF, Video and Audio Extraction Use Cases.
 - Integration with Langchain and DSPy if you use these frameworks.
 - Deployment on Kubernetes
-- Observability and understanding performance of Retreival and Extraction processes.
+- Observability and understanding performance of Retrieval and Extraction processes.